When you adopt one you save 2 the one your adopted and the one you made room for!

 UP TO DATE: Yes

 HOUSETRAINED: Yes, and will also use wee wee pads if necessary!

 SPECIAL NEEDS: Low Fat diet

 HOME W/ OTHER DOGS: MALE: Yes FEMALE: Yes

 HOME W/ CATS: Working on it and doing very well

 MICROCHIP #: 911Petchip 911002001437653

 MONTHLY HEARTWORM DATE: 13th of the month

 RESCUE #: 2016-10-08-01

-I would really, really love to be your buddy.
 My foster mom says I'm the sweetest boy and would make an excellent companion for a retired person or couple.
-I haven't had any 'accidents' in my foster home and I know how to use wee wee pads too.
-Sometimes I just don’t want to go outside, especially when it’s cold and dark.
 I don't mind sleeping in a crate or on a dog bed.
 I just like to be covered up with a nice blankie.
 That's the doxie in me.
-My foster mom has a ramp in front of the couch but so far, I haven't tried that hard to get up there.
-She keeps telling me it's okay to get on the couch with her but to tell you the truth, it's a little crowded up there.
-I think having a human all to myself would be fine with me.
-Don't get me wrong, I don't mind sharing, except when it comes to food and treats.
-I like to play with squeaky toys occasionally, but I usually end up sharing mine with one of my foster brothers.
+I think having a human all to myself would be fine with me but don't get me wrong because I don't mind sharing.
+Well, that is except for my food and treats, but that’s a given with us dachshunds.
+I like to play with squeaky toys too but I usually end up sharing mine with one of my foster brothers.
 He's crazy about them so I don't mind.
 He's just a kid.

 =============== Information for all dogs/adopters ==============